Required Pre-Service Field Experience

 Upon enrolling in the teacher education curriculum, a student begins a program of field experiences designed to integrate theory and practice.
 The first component, executed through education course requirements, is a sequence of structured classroom observations in local schools.
 Clearances are required for observations.

 The second component is a supervised full-time, 150-hour pre-practicum in a local school.
-Typically, the pre-practicum is completed one day per week over fourteen weeks during the spring semester of the junior year or the fall semester of the senior year.
+Typically, the pre-practicum is completed one day per week over fifteen weeks during the spring semester of the junior year or the fall semester of the senior year.
 Students must plan for transportation to and from the practicum site.